How Far Back Does a Background Check Go in Ohio? 10 Year Rule

 How Far Back Does a Background Check Go in Ohio?

-When it comes to how far back does a background check go in Ohio, there are two things to consider: How far back the check is legally allowed to go, and how far back the check is actually likely to go.
+When it comes to how far back a background check goes in Ohio, there are two things to consider: How far back the check is legally allowed to go, and how far back the check is actually likely to go.

 Since Ohio does not have any laws of its own regarding how far back a background check can look for conviction information, these questions have two different answers.